GallowayLabMIT/protocols/docs/training/onboarding/startup_checklist.rst

       If you are working inside VS Code, right after you create the virtual environment, you may get a popup that says something akin to "New virtual environment detected.
       Do you want to set this environment as your project environment?"
 Answering yes means that all launched Python instances will use that environment by default.
+(Convenient!)

       If you don't see the popup, you can also set the Python environment through the Command Palette.
 Press ``ctrl-shift-p`` or ``command-shift-p``,